Nikki-021/Nikki-021/README.md

 # hola-mundo

   mi primer repositorio

-i like :music, :netflix, :cats
+I live with my mom and my brothers i like :music, :netflix, :cats

+i study programming

+I go to the gym
+I like reading

 <!---
 Nikki-021/Nikki-021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.